In Laurens Electric’s 2019 Annual Motorcycle Run

-On Saturday, July 21, Laurens Electric Cooperative will host its 2018 Annual Poker Run.
+On Saturday, August 17, Laurens Electric Cooperative will host its 2019 Annual Motorcycle Run.

 Where: The ride will feature dual starts at Laurens Electric’s main office on Highway 14 in Laurens and at Harley Davidson of Greenville, and will include several locations across the Upstate where participants can rest and draw cards.

-Prizes: $2,000 for the best poker hand and $250 for the worst.
-Winners will be announced at the final stop of the ride at Harley Davidson of Greenville.
+Prizes: $2,500 in cash prize drawings.
+Winners will be drawn at the final stop of the ride at Harley Davidson of Greenville.

 Fundraising: All proceeds benefit the following charities: